elizaos-plugins/plugin-auton8n/README.md

 ## 🌟 What is AutoN8n?

-AutoN8n (Automation + N8n) is a groundbreaking ElizaOS plugin that enables **AI-driven plugin development**.
+AutoN8n (Auomated n8n) is a groundbreaking ElizaOS plugin that enables **AI-driven plugin development**.
 Your agents can now:

 - 🧠 **Generate complete plugins** from simple descriptions
 - 🔄 **Iteratively refine code** through AI-powered development cycles